Join a clinical trial

 - Aged between 18 and 85 with a diagnosis of non-cystic fibrosis bronchiectasis.

 - At least two flare ups of your bronchiectasis requiring oral antibiotic treatment in the last 12 months (or one requiring intravenous antibiotic treatment in the last 12 months)

 You will be required to attend up to 7 visits to Sir Charles Gairdner Hospital and complete 2 phone calls for up to approximately 14 months.

 The aim of this study is to evaluate the effect of CC-90001 in 200 mg tablet and 400 mg tablet, taken once daily compared with a placebo, on lung function after 24 weeks of treatment in patients with Idiopathic Pulmonary Fibrosis (IPF).

 - Aged 40 years or older

-- Have had a diagnosis of IPF within the last 4 years
+- Have been diagnosed with IPF within the last 5 years

 - Forced Vital Capacity (FVC) ≥45% at screening